tsugi-wa/Obsidian/My Vault/3 - Literature Notes/Courses/DH 150/Untitled.md

 a right or protection for everyone from some state
 - otherwise, technically "oppressed"
 **Oppression:**
-becomes internalized (i.e. black ppl not comfortable performing without blackface)
+becomes internalized (i.e. black ppl not comfortable performing without blackface

+spatial justice: outcome + proces